k-cybulski/survivingdke/index.md

 This guide was composed by several students from DKE.

-It has been reviewed recently (05/02/2020) but still needs improvement.
+It has been reviewed on 05/02/2020 but still needs improvement.
 A [new part](#try-hard-mode) has been added at the end.
 It mostly concerns high-achieving and/or very career-oriented students.

 Any opinion on this guide is attributed to the person who wrote it and is not a statement from Incognito.

 ## Living

+### Sustainability guide
+Maastricht for climate has a very handy and complete guide on how to be sustainable in Maastricht.
+It can be found [here](https://www.maastrichtforclimate.nl/sustainability-guide/).

 ### Housing